koding/kdlearn/guides/using-github/index.md

 ## Getting started

-Before we begin please make sure you the Koding Package Manager (KPM) installer on your VM.
+Before we begin please make sure you have the Koding Package Manager (KPM) installer on your VM.
 Follow [this guide](http://learn.koding.com/kpm) to understand what KPM is and how to install it so you will be able to continue with this guide.

 ## Setup